+First, it’s important to identify what makes a building strong enough to withstand an earthquake.
 The three most important properties for earthquake resistance are stiffness, strength, and ductility.

 Scientists study damage from earthquakes to determine what types of buildings best withstand seismic forces.
 The modern earthquake-resistant design relies on research studies conducted by the University of California Berkeley, Stanford University, the National Institute of Standards and Technology, and the NAHB Research Center.
 These studies of earthquake damage consistently show that well-anchored shear walls are the key to earthquake resistance in low-rise buildings.

 When a low-rise building fails during an earthquake, it’s typically because it didn’t meet the necessary stiffness, strength, and ductility to resist the forces of an earthquake, had walls that were not well anchored to a solid foundation, or both.

 Reinforced concrete walls are a composite system: Concrete resists compression forces, and reinforcing steel resists tensile forces produced by an earthquake.

 The concrete is cast around the steel bars which locks it in place.
 The exceptional ductility of the steel to resist tensile forces, coupled with the rock-like ability of concrete to resist compression.
 This exceptional durability results in an excellent combination of the three most important earthquake resistance properties: stiffness, strength, and ductility.
 In fact, a study at Construction Technology Laboratories revealed that even a lightly reinforced concrete shear wall has over six times the racking load resistance as framed wall construction.